Gift of Screws: Release

 Gift of Screws was given a release date of September 16, 2008 by Warner Bros.
 Records.
 "Did You Miss Me" had been serviced to Triple A radio stations in August.
 According to Diarmuid Quinn, who at the time served as the chief operating officer of the label, the album was unexpected from the company, commenting that "the record just showed up.
 We didn't expect it at all."
-To promote the album, Buckingham appeared at Triple A radio convention in Boulder, Colorado in August.
+To promote the album, Buckingham appeared at a Triple A radio convention in Boulder, Colorado in August.
 He also began a six-week tour starting on September 7 in Saratoga, California.
 Warner Bros.
 Records arranged for special promotional bundles that included a copy of Gift of Screws and tickets to Buckingham's shows.
 The album was released physically on CD as well as a 180g heavyweight black vinyl disc in a Stoughton jacket with bonus CD in paper sleeve via Reprise Records.

 An EP was released from Gift of Screws that contained "Did You Miss Me", "Love Runs Deeper" and three live tracks from KBCO Studio C Sessions - "Did You Miss Me", "Time Precious Time" and "Big Love".
 Two videos that contained track commentaries for "Wait For You" and "Love Runs Deeper" were released as well.

 Critical reception

 Thom Jurek of AllMusic believed that Gift of Screws was a highlight in his discography.
 He called the title track "a balls-out rocker that places '60s rave-up garage rock up against '70s glam in a storm of guitars and clattering drums."

 Billboard likened "Great Day" to "the stark and primitive sonics of Tusk and Buckingham's early solo albums".
-Elyssa Gardner wrote in USA Today that the album featured "gorgeously lyrical soundscapes" and amounted to Buckingham's finest work since his 1992 solo album Out of the Cradle.
+Elyssa Gardner wrote in USA Today that the album featured "gorgeously lyrical soundscapes", amounting to Buckingham's finest work since his 1992 solo album Out of the Cradle.
+Writing for BBC News, Chris Jones said that Gift of Screws was "quite simply, a masterpiece".
 The album was ranked number 41 in Qs 50 Best Albums of 2008.